Provably Convergent Primal-Dual DPO for Constrained LLM Alignment

-Plugging the above equation with $r^*$ and $c^*$ into Eq.~\eqref{eq:bt_cost}, the generation of cost preference data can be rewritten as $\Pr[ y^{cw} \succ y^{c\ell} | x ] =$
+Plugging the above equation with $r^*$ and $c^*$ into Eq.~\eqref{eq:bt_cost}, the generation of cost preference data can be rewritten as $\Pr[ y^{\cost\win} \succ y^{\cost\lose} | x ] =$

 where $Z_{r^*-\lambda \cdot c^*}(x)$ is cancelled out.
-Then, replacing the cost preference data likelihood in Eq.~\eqref{eq:learn_cost} by the above equation, we can obtain a training objective with the optimization variable directly being the policy which is supposed to get close to $\pi^*_{r^*-\lambda \cdot c^*}$ during training:
+Then, replacing the cost preference data likelihood in Eq.~\eqref{eq:learn_cost} by the above equation, we can obtain an MLE objective with the optimization variable directly being the policy which is supposed to get close to $\pi^*_{r^*-\lambda \cdot c^*}$ during training: